rapidsai/clx/examples/streamz/README.md

 docker build -f examples/streamz/Dockerfile -t clx-streamz:latest .
 `

-## Running CLX-Streamz Pipelines
+## Running CLX_Streamz Pipelines

 A docker container is created using the image above.
 The 'docker run' format to build your container is shown below.
-Note: volumne binding to the container is an optional argument.
+Note: volume binding to the container is an optional argument.

 **Preferred - Docker CE v19+ and nvidia-container-toolkit**